gravitylens/employees-app/README.md

-# MySQL Sample Docker Environment
+# Employees App Docker Environment

-This project provides a ready-to-use MySQL environment with sample data, SSL support, and remote access using Docker Compose.
+  This project provides a ready-to-use MySQL environment with sample data, a REST API, and a web UI, all running in Docker containers with SSL support and remote access.
+This application intentionally uses self-signed certificates and exposed secrets to create a training environment in which we can remediate those issues using CyberArk Secrets Manager and CyberArk Certificate Manager.

 ## Features

 - MySQL server in a Docker container
 - Sample database and data loaded automatically
+- REST API for employee data
+- Flask-based web UI
 - SSL/TLS enabled with custom certificates
 - Remote access enabled (binds to all interfaces)
 - Data persisted in a local `data/` directory